zachary62/learn-cuda/chap4/notes.md

 dim3 dimGrid(16, 16, 1);
 processImg<<<dimGrid, dimBlock>>>(...);
 ```
 Now that we've seen how to map the 2D grids and threads to the image, let's write a kernel that scales each value in an image by 2.
-First, let's examine how we can compute the global coordinates of a thread in a grid.
+First, let's examine how we can compute the global coordinates of the pink thread in the grid below.

 <p align="center">
  <img src="../assets/grid-img.png" alt="Drawing", width=48%>